Project-Jorugmond/Kusanagi-Silverhand-Legal-Framework-Docs/overview.md

 - **AI Consent and Oversight**:
   - Explicit, revocable consent models for AI training and use of personal data.
   - Ban on weaponized or manipulative AI without oversight.
+  - AI models training data must provide a means to compensate the original authors of the work used to ensure fair compensation for data used in AI to authors.

 ---